Profile of Member Institutions

 Mass Bay Community College

 Massachusetts Bay Community College was chartered by the Commonwealth of Massachusetts in February, 1961.
 There are more than 5,500 students that attend classes on the campuses in Wellesley Hills and Framingham or at the Automotive Technology Center in Ashland, with another 800 participating online.
-There is 74 full-time and 250 part-time faculty staff.
+There are 74 full-time and 250 part-time faculty staff.
 Mass Bay College provides a student-centered learning environment and they serve many of the economic and cultural needs of the communities.
 They emphasize on technology by offering strong transfer programs in business, science, and the liberal arts.

 Harvard University is a private Ivy League university established in 1636 by the Massachusetts legislature.
 There are about 2,100 faculty members and more than 10,000 academic appointments in affiliated teaching hospitals.
 The student strength at Harvard College is about 6,700, Graduate and professional students about 14,500 and total about 21,000.
 Harvard's history, influence, and wealth have made it one of the most prestigious universities in the world.
 Harvard University offers unique learning experiences across a broad spectrum of academic and social environments.